 After she took the chicken wings out of the oven and off the baking sheet, there would be a delicious gloopy mess of chicken fat and chicken skin pieces stuck to the tray.
 These type of natural oils are always the best for flavoring, so instead of using more butter or olive oil from the pantry to dress the pasta in, my grandma would dump freshly cooked linguine in the pan with a little salt and pepper and swish it around to coat it in the chicken fat.
 Delicious!

 I took this recipe one step further by adding barbecue sauce.
 I don’t even know why I randomly did this one day, but I guess I really had a craving for barbecue and wanted something simple!
 In this version, I used my favorite store-bought barbecue sauce (homemade would work too!) to glaze the barbecue wings after they have cooked for about 40 minutes.
 Then they crisp up for five more minutes in the oven before getting a second coat of barbecue sauce and being removed to a platter.
 I then use the same technique as my grandma for making the noodles.
-If you love barbecue and you love a quick meal that can easily be made with pantry items any night of the week, check out the recipe below!
+You may also want to check for an offset smoker (read this guide on Barbecue Lifestyle) if barbecue nights are something you enjoy and would love to do on a regular basis.
+Anyway, if you love a quick meal that can easily be made with pantry items any night of the week, check out the recipe below!

 Did you make this recipe?
 Let me know what you thought by commenting below or tagging #thecharmingdetroiter!